Skip to main content

 What we do

-Oral and Maxillofacial Surgery is a specialist unit of SA Dental, Royal Adelaide Hospital and the University of Adelaide.
+Oral and Maxillofacial Surgery is a specialist unit of SA Dental, Royal Adelaide Hospital (RAH) and the University of Adelaide.

 These include: